Knitted Wilkinson behind Aldcroft's success

 It remains a source of amusement and could also be a source of inspiration with less than a year to go until the next World Cup.

-England finished runners-up at the 2017 World Cup and Aldcroft admits: "The impact getting to the final has been massive for English rugby for women.
+England finished runners-up at the 2017 World Cup and Aldcroft admits: "The impact of getting to the final has been massive for English rugby for women.

 "If we did win the World Cup next year, well the thought of what that could do for women's rugby in England is amazing."